wenb1/wenb1.github.io/pages/about.md

 permalink: /about/
 ---

-I'm Bo Wen, future master student in computing and software.
+I'm Bo Wen, a future master student in computing and software.

 Currenly living in Hamilton, Ontario, Canada.
-Enthusiastic about computer science.

 ## Contact(联系)